The Kumamoto streetcar (Kumamoto City Tram) is the easiest way to cross the city center with kids.

 Kumamoto-Joh-mae tram stop — castle access

-The most important stop for families: 5-minute walk to Kumamoto Castle main entrance.
-Stroller-accessible elevator down to platform; nearby restrooms in the castle plaza.
+This is the most important stop for families: a 5-minute walk to the Kumamoto Castle main entrance.

 - Hours: 06:00–22:30 (in service)